Do you remember the days before YouTube?

 Consider the fact that, according to Google, 80% percent of people ages 18 to 49 watch YouTube in the average month.
 In that same age range, time spent watching Google went up 74% in 2015, while consumption of standard television fell 4%.

 Without a doubt, YouTube is the place to be.
 With so many free video editing software tools readily available, anyone can have a YouTube channel.
-Having an impactful YouTube banner is the way to start building a successful marketing strategy on the platform.
+And, anyone can make a profit off their videos (learn how much Youtubers make here)!

 These dimensions are part of the YouTube banner templates in PSD, AI, and PNG formats at the bottom of this page.